spiral/docs/filters/composite.md

 }
 ```

-This filter will accept the data in a format:
+This Filter will accept the data in a format:

 ```json
 {